babbel/eslint-config/README.md

 }
 ```

 The config export `@babbel/eslint-config` maps to the base config file `lib/eslintBaseConfig.json`.
-You can see how this works by looking for the `"."` entry in the `exports` section of this project's [`package.json`](./package.json); that section defines all the config exports rather than using proxy files at the root of the repository.
+You can see how this works by looking for the `"."` entry in the `exports` section of this project's [`package.json`](./package.json); that section defines all the config exports rather than using proxy files (e.g. `index.js`) at the root of the repository.

 For example, if you want to add an export called `@babbel/eslint-config/example`, you would do the following: